Move Cost Calculator Logo

 If you're planning a house move in the UK, you likely already know it's expensive.
 But the actual "moving day" costs are often just the tip of the iceberg.
 Between estate agent fees, Stamp Duty, legal costs, and property surveys, the total bill for moving house can easily reach five figures.

 In 2026, the average total cost of moving home in the UK is approximately **£12,000 to £14,000**, though this varies wildly depending on your location and the value of the properties involved.
 This comprehensive guide breaks down every single expense you need to budget for, from the moment you list your home to the day you unpack the last box.
+If you just want to estimate the removal company fees, use our moving cost calculator.

 The "Big Three" Selling Costs